domdomegg/aws-ses-v2-local/README.md

 - Health check endpoint at `GET /health-check`
 - Control it from the CLI, or import it as a library
 - TypeScript definitions
-- Emails can be forwarded to a SMTP server via the SMPT_TRANSPORT env variable (see https://nodemailer.com/smtp/)
+- Emails can be forwarded to a SMTP server via the SMTP_TRANSPORT env variable

 ## Install